NethServer/docs/administrator-manual/en/mail.rst

 From the same page, the :guilabel:`disk space` of each mailbox can be limited to a default :dfn:`quota`.
 If the mailbox quota is enabled, the :guilabel:`Dashboard > Mail quota` page summarizes the quota usage for each user.
+This summary is updated when a user logs in or a message is delivered.
 The quota can be customized for a specific user in :guilabel:`Email addresses > User mailboxes > Edit > Custom mailbox quota`.

 .. index::
    pair: email; spam retention